easybuilders/easybuild/docs/Installation_Alternative.rst

   The interesting aspect about it is that it is pointing to an EasyBuild installation directly on local git repositories, which allows you to customise it easily.
-Remember to commit/push or otherwise save your changes, if you intend them for future usage!
+Remember to commit/push or otherwise save your changes, if you intend to use them later.